kurron/nomad-sandbox/README.md

 In order to interact with Nomad, you need to ssh into the `alpha` box via `vagrant ssh alpha`.
 At this point you will be in the `/home/vagrant` directory and need to switch to the `/vagrant` directory via `cd /vagrant`.
 To verify that you don't have any currently running jobs use `bin/check-job.sh`.
 You should see the message `No running jobs`.
 Next we want to install a system service into the Nomad cluster.
-Type ` bin/submit-job.sh system-test.hcl`
+Type `bin/submit-job.sh system-test.hcl`
 to install some caching services into all nodes in the cluster.
 To see how the deployment is going, type `bin/submit-job.sh system-test.hcl` and should show the `system-test` job running.
 To shutdown the services, type `bin/stop-job.sh system-test`.

+## Installing A Service
+Use `bin/submit-job.sh service-test.hcl` to install an Nginx instance on one of the agents in the cluster.

 # Troubleshooting

 ## VirtualBox Extension Pack